 - Strong familiarity with multiple theories and models of leadership.

-- Strong familiarity with theory and best practices related to the positive identity development of LGBTQIA+ and Women college students.
+- Strong familiarity with theory and best practices related to the positive identity development of historically ethnic and racial marginalized identities.

 - Excellent written and verbal communication skills, as well as general interpersonal skills.

 - Must work well as part of a team and independently.

 - Ability to collaboratively partner with a multitude of stakeholders.

 - Strong understanding of best practice for the assessment of student learning outcomes.

 - Willingness to work evenings and weekends as required to appropriately serve a majority commuter student population.

 Salary for the position is competitive and commensurate with experience.

 Send letter of interest, current vitae, graduate school transcripts, names and phone numbers of three professional references (including current supervisor) to: